 The oceans and seas play an integral role in stabilising our climate and provide myriad additional ecosystem services that we depend upon.
 The worldwide ocean economy is valued at around US$1.5 trillion per year.
 'Blue economy' is an emerging concept used to refer to ocean resources and economic activities, whilst also encompassing the ethos of the need for sustainable use and stewardship of the marine environment.

-As part of the fifth theme in our STAGES on the road to COP26, Economy, we will be exploring the role of the blue economy in meeting climate ambitions.
-Join us for a panel discussion in which expert marine and coastal scientists will be exploring the following questions:
+As part of the fifth theme in our STAGES on the road to COP26, Economy, we explored the role of the blue economy in meeting climate ambitions.
+Watch this panel discussion in which expert marine and coastal scientists explored the following questions: